Stanford-BioE80/Stanford-BioE80.github.io/_docs/w9ps.md

 1.g.
 Given all of the preceding, provide an example of a challenge that the future of healthcare is facing (one sentence stating the challenge; a second sentence explainingwhy it will be a challenge)?

-## Q2.
-Biodefense (50 points)
+## (Q2) Biodefense (50 points)

 Last year the Center for Health Security at Johns Hopkins University ran a simulated exercise exploring and gaining experience with how our current society would respond to a new virus.
 They named exercise [CladeX](http://www.centerforhealthsecurity.org/our-work/events/2018_clade_x_exercise/).
 In such exercises, prior government officials with tremendous real-world expertise role play how the government might behave and respond to anemerging situation.
-Get a piece of note paper and load the video recording of their exercisehere: https://youtu.be/sJ1x8SlNxj0
+Get a piece of note paper and load the video recording of their exercise here: [source](https://youtu.be/sJ1x8SlNxj0)

 First, watch from 7-11’ to get a sense of what is going on from the simulated news coverage.